-Programs may begin submitting applications using these materials January 1, 2022.
-Applications using the 2018 requirements will no longer be accepted after June 30, 2022.
+Programs may begin submitting applications using these materials January 1, 2023.
+Applications using earlier standards will no longer be accepted after June 30, 2023.

 The cost to each program for accreditation will be as reasonable as possible to encourage program participation.
-This cost will include program evaluation materials, application (processing) fee, and on-site team evaluation materials.
-The honorarium and expenses of the Evaluation Team Leader (ETL) are paid directly to the ETL from the program being accredited.
+This cost will include program evaluation materials, application (processing) fee, on-site team evaluation materials, and the honorarium and expenses of the Evaluation Team Leader (ETL).